6litch-art/symfony-base-component/README.md

-# Base Helper
+# Base bundle 1.0

-Base helper used in connection with basic methods.
+This bundle is used as a bedrock for Symfony projects.
+It includes many additional features and pre-configured for basic projects.